Yagisan/The-Bustling-Valley/README.md

 **[Lunna - Astray in Stardew Valley](https://www.nexusmods.com/stardewvalley/mods/6626)** adds a new village, a special quest, new crops, fish and more.

 ## Skills and Professions

+**[Walk Of Life - A Professions Overhaul](https://www.nexusmods.com/stardewvalley/mods/8111)** overhauls the game's professions to be more balanced and unique.
+Previously suboptimal choices are now competitive money-making alternatives and overlooked mechanics are now engaging endgame objectives.
+For full details, visit the mod page.

 **[Capstone Professions](https://www.nexusmods.com/stardewvalley/mods/7636)** adds a final choice of professions once you max out all your skills.